mangrove-team

 06 - 03 - 2021

-Aparna Rajagopal, J.D.: Aparna (she/her) is an agitator, amplifier, and advisor who thrives at the confluence of equity and justice work and the outdoor, environmental, and conservation sectors.
-An Indian immigrant and mother, Aparna longs for an outdoor, environmental, and conservation movement that works for everyone.
-Aparna has made it her life’s work to catalyze the radical reimagination of human relationships to land, water, and wildlife to center values of reciprocity, humility, compassion, and interdependence.
-She does this through writing, speaking, facilitating workshops, coaching, and facilitating affinity spaces within this sector.
-She has also spearheaded initiatives that amplify BIPOC voices, including Expedition Denali: Inspiring Diversity in the Outdoors and People of the Global Majority in the Outdoors, Nature, and the Environment.
-Aparna serves on the board of the Living Oak Center for Applied Decolonization, Brown Girls Climb, and Dirt Maidens.
-When not nerding out reading books on the topics such as the complex and intertwined histories of people and land, you can find her hiking, running, climbing, and biking in the homelands of the Kalapuya people, where she lives with her partner and son.
+aparna (she/her) is a cofounder of the Avarna Group.
+She is a former natural resources, tribal, and environmental lawyer who transitioned to organizational development work that centers justice, fairness, and belonging in 2010. aparna is an artist, storyteller, facilitator, and advisor who has made it her life’s work to catalyze the radical reimagination of human relationships to land, water, and wildlife to center values of reciprocity, humility, compassion, and interdependence.
+She does this through writing, speaking, strategic consulting, listening, data gathering, facilitating workshops, coaching, and facilitating affinity spaces within this sector. aparna has also spearheaded initiatives that amplify BIPOC voices, including Expedition Denali: Inspiring Diversity in the Outdoors and People of the Global Majority in the Outdoors, Nature, and the Environment. aparna serves on the boards of the Living Oak Center for Applied Decolonization, Brown Girls Climb, and Dirt Maidens, serves as Vice Chair of the Oregon Commission for Asian & Pacific Islander Affairs, and is a member of the Oregon Environmental Justice Council.